 Performance indicators will need to be developed in order to objectively assess the success of activities associated with the Plan.
-This will contribute to its accountability where public funds are involved and provide a mechanism for
+This will contribute to its accountability where public and private sector funds are involved and provide a mechanism for modifying strategies where desired outcomes are not being adequately achieved.